HLC 2026 Reaffirmation of Accreditation

 1.A.
 The institution’s mission is articulated publicly and operationalized throughout the institution.

-1.B.
-The institution’s mission demonstrates commitment to the public good.
+The institution’s operation of the academic enterprise demonstrates its commitment to serving the public good.

-1.C.
 The institution provides opportunities for civic engagement in a diverse, multicultural society and globally connected world, as appropriate within its mission and for the constituencies it serves.

 The institution acts with integrity; its conduct is ethical and responsible.